wp-plugins/allprowebtools-shopping-cart-ecommerce-tools/readme.txt

 * Unlimited products
 * Physical products
 * Downloadable Products
-* Ticket product allow you to sell event tickets with a scannable QR code to verify authenticity.
+* Ticket products allow you to sell event tickets with a scannable QR code to verify authenticity.
 * Gift Certificate products allows customers to redeem online with a serial number or in your brick in mortar store via QR Code.
 * Hourly rate products
 * Account credit products - allow clients to pre-pay for services and use credits later